mmartammarti/CovidInSpanishHospitals2020/README.md

 # Covid In Spanish Hospitals 2020 🏥 🛌 😷
-by Damaris Clariana and Marta Marti, July 2021
+by Dàmaris Clariana and Marta Marti, July 2021

 ## Content